TigerkidYang/CS_Self-study_Notes/README.md

 I want to write some notes during the procedure of my cs self-studying.
 Basically about Data Structures and Algorithms, Computer Architecture, Computer Networking, and Operating System.
 Maybe some more stuffs that I would be studying in the future.

+I only write these notes to make sure I understand the stuffs and its logic.
+I think the original materials of those courses that I listed below in the front of every section will be more helpful for you than my notes.

 ## Plans and Current Status

 2025.4.1: Decided to start this repo and have not written anything but part of contents.